 “Is that all I’m good for, to you?
 Why can’t we ever have a conversation, or go out on a real date?
 I don’t want to do this anymore!”
 Her eyes flashed angrily.

 He looked annoyed, to say the least.
 “Oh come on, you know you like it.
 We never pretended this was anything more than sex.”

 She shook her head.
 “I’m done with it.
 Take me home!”

 He was furious now and pulled out of the stall, tires squealing.
-No words were spoken on the way and when they arrived, she got out and dramatically slammed the door, without looking back.
+They spoke no words along the way.
+When they arrived, she got out and dramatically slammed the door without looking back.